ricardoquesada/unijoysticle2/docs/user_guide.md

 Pin 8 minidin (Data/select) on pin 8 DB9 (GND)
 USB external PSU (have not tried it with internal +5VDC pin, while amperage is a bit low)

 Before connecting the joyadapters on the Unijoysicle 2 do measure the pinout, while there are different variants!

-## Soldering the kit
+## Soldering the kit [v2 only]

 All components are through-hole.
 The only components that have polarity are the LEDs and the diodes.
 See graphic for reference: